Sweers Island: Geography and governance

+Climate

+Sweers Island has a tropical savanna climate (Köppen: Aw), with a sultry wet season from November to March, and a long dry season from April to October, with cooler temperatures.
+Average daily maxima remain warm to hot year-round: from 25.5 C in July to 33.6 C in December.
+Average annual rainfall is 1202.8 mm, and the highest daily rainfall recorded was 251.0 mm on 1 March 2011.
+Extreme temperatures have ranged from 9.1 C on 1 July 2002 to 39.5 C on 6 December 2012.

 Recreation

 Recreational activities on Sweers Island include fishing and watching wildlife.
 Sweetlip is the most common table fish caught off the island, while other fish species include: coral trout, red emperor, golden snapper, nannygai and parrot fish.
 In winter fish species including Spanish mackerel, grey mackerel, giant trevally, giant leatherskin, queenfish, northern bluefin tuna, and cobia can be caught.

-Accommodation, meals and boats are available at the Sweers Island Resort.
+Fishing experiences including accommodation, meals and boat hire are available at Sweers Island Resort.

 Transport

-The island has a 1100 m all-weather gravel airstrip, owned by the resort.
+The island has a 1100 m all-weather gravel airstrip, owned by Sweers Island Resort.